i-doit/knowledge-base/docs/en/basics/life-and-documentation-cycle.md

 #### Manual Deletion

 You can delete the artifacts via the web GUI.
-The respective function is located at **Administration → Systemtools → Cache / Database →** **Objects** or **Categories**.
+The respective function is located at **Administration → [Tenant Name] management → Repair and clean up → Objects** or **Categories**.
 After using one of the provided buttons, a notification showing the amount of objects/ category entries which you are about to delete, will be displayed.
 After the deleting process it also shows statistics of the amount of objects/ category entries that have been deleted.

 #### Automated Deletion

 The [controller](../automation-and-integration/cli/index.md) also offers a possibility to delete undesired objects irrevocably.
 The corresponding handler is called cleanup_objects.
 The -t parameter determines the group of objects that are to be deleted based on their states:

-*   -t 1: delete unfinished objects
+-   -t 1: delete unfinished objects
-*   -t 3: delete archived objects
+-   -t 3: delete archived objects
-*   -t 4: delete objects that are marked as deleted
+-   -t 4: delete objects that are marked as deleted

 Example for the deletion of unfinished objects: